astrojoeg/astrojoeg.github.io/astrocolonialism/index.md

 * Astrcolonialism in the Southwest: [The Tohono O’odham people and Kitt Peak National Observatory](https://astrobites.org/2019/08/16/a-tale-of-two-observatories/)
 * [Astronomical Observatories and Indigenous Communities in Chile](https://astrobites.org/2019/09/10/astronomical-observatories-and-indigenous-communities-in-chile/)

-Furthermore, we know that Indigenous people were accomplished astronomers and intellectuals, but why do their contributions never manifest in our classrooms?
-As teachers, we must work to incorporate adequate sociocultural contexts into our lessons.
-We need to explain the history of oppression to our students.
-We need to explain our history is whitewashed.
-And we need to amplify oppressed voices, both to protect Indigenous peoples fight for sovereignty and aid in the liberation of Black people, but also to give all of our students role models.

 Here is some more reading on the contributions of Indigenous astronomers:
 * [Additional Arguments that Aboriginal Australians Observed Variable Stars](https://astrobites.org/2018/10/26/additional-arguments-that-aboriginal-australians-observed-variable-stars/)